 written code should always benefit the user of the software, whether directly or indirectly

 What is the eventual consistency of design?
 It is the notion that by implementing in small, iterative increments, the software's architecture will stabilize over some time.
 What are some of the real-world implications of this?
 The eventual consistency of a software's architecture helps manage the inconsistencies in developers' coding styles, preferences, and design choices, as well as sudden changes in direction or functionality.

 eventual consistency of design is the notion that by developing in small, iterative steps, a software's system will stabilize over some time

 Software is not static, and this is common sense.
 Upfront architecture produces a result of the design of the software.
 We stated that software is not static; no defined "final result."
 Software exists through a continuum of iterations, refactoring, and developers, a dynamic and, ultimately, evolutionary progression of code and features through time.
 These concepts are where the eventual consistency of design becomes incredibly essential and where TDD is successful.

 software is a dynamic evolution of code and features through time

 TDD affords iterative, rapid feedback and forces smaller increments of development.
 It provides a higher level of confidence to refactor and make further, small improvements to the software's codebase.
 Ultimately, it allows developers to be adaptive enough to evolve the codebase with changing features, direction, and design.

 TDD allows developers to refactor with confidence!

 Has TDD ever produced software with horrible design?
 Yes.
-Has upfront design ever produced software with a horrible design?
+Has upfront design ever made software with an awful design?
 Yes.
 If these are your questions, know they are not the right ones to be asking.
-Instead ask this: "Is your design approach adaptive enough to effectively support fast paced changes in design, direction, and features?"
-If your answer is not a resounding "Yes!", then TDD is one approach enabling you to develop with greater agility.
+Instead, ask this: "Is your design approach adaptive enough to effectively support fast-paced changes in design, direction, and features?"
+If your answer is not a resounding "Yes!" then TDD is one approach enabling you to develop with greater agility.